Crunch time as high-level US-China trade talks resume

 "It'll probably in the area of intellectual property theft and more open investment in China because they're the things that benefit them as well as benefit us."

-But other changes - such as subjecting China's state-owned enterprises to free-market principles - could weaken the communist party's hold on power, making Chinese officials very reluctant to budge, he added.
+But other changes - such as subjecting China's state-owned enterprises to free-market principles - could weaken the communist party's hold on power, making Chinese officials very reluctant to budge, he said.

+China's retaliatory tariffs have severely hit US farm exports.
+Bloomberg reported on Thursday that Beijing offered to increase purchases of American agricultural exports such as soybeans, corn and wheat by US$30 billion a year.

+Elsewhere on Thursday, top Trump Cabinet officials said Washington was focused on making sure any deal had teeth and could be enforced.

+"I think if we could get those kinds of assurances regarding China taking intellectual property theft seriously, then we could see renewed and expanded agricultural trade between the two countries."

-Meanwhile, China's economy has begun slowing sharply as well, eroding prospects for global growth this year.
-Japan reported Tuesday that China-bound exports had dived 17.4 per cent last month, the biggest drop in three years as demand there tumbled.
+China's economy slowed sharply amid the dispute, eroding prospects for global growth this year.

-But research by the Institute for International Finance, the impact of punitive US tariffs on US$250 billion in Chinese goods has been partly offset by last year's six per cent depreciation of the currency.

-While that softened much of the blow China's exports and on the US consumer, IIF chief economist Robin Brooks told AFP it has hit the bottom line of Chinese companies.

-Gary Clyde Hufbauer, a former US trade official now at the Peterson Institute for International Economics, said he expected China to make a mega-bucks offer to buy more American exports - and possibly even unilaterally remove tariffs on US goods.
+Gary Clyde Hufbauer, a former US trade official now at the Peterson Institute for International Economics, said he expected China to make a mega offer to buy more American exports, and possibly even to remove tariffs on US goods.

 "I'm thinking there'll be an eye-catching announcement as to how much China will buy in the next year or so that will enable Trump to say 'victory! victory!'" he told AFP.

-But should the agreement fail to hold - causing Washington to impose more tariffs while accusing Beijing of backsliding - that could pose prove embarrassing for the Americans, he said.
+But should the agreement fail to hold - causing Washington to resume imposing tariffs while accusing Beijing of backsliding - that could pose prove embarrassing for the Americans, he said.

-"The question is a year from now, as we're going into the election cycle, how a renewal of testy trade relations with China will play politically and in the markets," Mr Hufbauer said.

-"I don't think you want to go into an election with a downer stock market."
+Wall Street closed lower on the talks' first day, also driven down by negative European and Japanese economic data.

 AFP